 I wish I had known what it means to eat intuitively before I started running marathons.
 But I didn’t.
 I learned those lessons after a lot of food experiments, trials, and many errors.
 I’ve run on both ends of the spectrum—under and over-fueled.
 As you may have guessed, neither bodes well for race day.

-Learn how to intuitive eating and fueling for fitness go hand-in-hand by joining the Fit Fueling: Intuitive Eating for Female Athletes course (starts Monday, May 15) led by Kelly Jones, MS RD CSSD and myself.
+Learn how to intuitive eating and fueling for fitness go hand-in-hand by joining the Fit Fueling: Mindful Eating for Active Women course led by Kelly Jones, MS RD CSSD and myself.

 As I alluded to in my newsletter last week, the 2015 Eugene Marathon was my cue to step back and figure out my fueling.
 It was my third marathon in eighteen months.
 It was a Boston Qualifying (BQ) run for me, so, sure, a lot of things went well.
 But as I toed the starting line I felt like I might burst.
 There were SO MANY carbohydrates in my system that needed an outlet.
 (That’s not really how it all works, but that’s what it felt like.)

 The short story: I think I over-trained and under-fueled for the Marine Corps Marathon in 2014, which I ran seven months before Eugene.
 At MCM, I wanted a 3:30 and I did not get it.
 I wasn’t even close.
 In hindsight, I could see why.
 For Eugene, I overcorrected and, whoa, it was uncomfortable.
 The weeks and months after that marathon were spent experimenting with my own nutrition, and starting a new job and not running any more marathons.
 Fast-forward to Marine Corps Marathon 2016, and—sure I may have been under-trained and recovering from a Cape Town wedding weekend—my fueling was finally figured out.

 Then, I met the core concepts of Intuitive Eating.